DmitrySkiba/itoa/README.markdown

-This is documentation & downloads repository for Itoa project.
+This is [documentation](https://github.com/DmitrySkiba/itoa/wiki) & [file](https://github.com/DmitrySkiba/itoa/downloads) repository for Itoa project.

-Itoa project lets you recompile your iOS applications for Android.
-Read more in an introductory post [here](http://itoaproject.blogspot.com)
+Itoa project lets you recompile iOS applications for Android.
+Read more in the [blog](http://itoaproject.blogspot.com)

 Here is the list of subprojects that make up Itoa: